 2. Commercial Properties

-3. Legal and Compliance Considerations for Specific Industries
+3. Legal and Compliance Requirements by Industry

-4. Balancing Storage Capacity and Security Needs
+4. Managing Storage and Security Efficiently

 How Much Storage Do Security Cameras Have?